 Honey Hole Mega Nursery

 No other habitat on the market provides as much escape cover for your newly hatched fry as The Honey Hole Mega Nursery.
 Constructed of Coated Galvanized Mesh, the Honey Hole Nursery will greatly increase the survival rates of your forage species, reducing the need for supplemental stockings.
-As predators approach, the fry are able to move quickly and safely inside through the mesh and continue feeding without interruption.
+As predators approach, the fry are able to move quickly and safely inside and through the mesh, continuing to feed without interruption.
 This allows them to survive the first critical weeks of life where typically 98% of most fry are consumed.
 Protecting fry initially will supply more available total biomass as the season progresses and increase recruitment for next year's spawning class.